Azure/azurehpc/tutorials/oil_and_gas/readme.md

 This example will create an HPC cluster with a CentOS 7.6 headnode running PBS Pro 19.1 exporting a 4TB NFS space and multiple CentOS 7.6 HB60rs compute nodes; and a Windows visualization node.

 >NOTE:
-- MAKE SURE YOU HAVE FOLLOWED THE STEPS IN [prerequisite](../prerequisites.md) before proceeding here
+- MAKE SURE you have followed the steps in [prerequisite](../prerequisites.md) before proceeding here

 First initialise a new project.
 AZHPC provides the `azhpc-init` command that will help here.
 Running with the `-s` parameter will show all the variables that need to be set, e.g.